 }

-If we now need a function to operate on arguments which are double, we need to implement a different function.
+If we now need a function to operate on arguments that are of type double, we need to implement a different function.
 The template feature of C++ offers a simple solution to this problem.
 The same function can operate on arguments of different types.
-In the example below the function fun is called with variables of type int, double and string.
-In the first two cases it adds up the arguments.
+In the example below the function fun is called with variables of type int, double, and string.
+In the first two cases, it adds the arguments.
 For strings, the function interprets a+b+c as the concatenation of strings a, b, and c,

 sum.cpp